Please Help Lillee with the Cure for

 Type 1 Diabetes!

 On March 29, 2012, I was diagnosed with Type 1 Diabetes (T1D).
 I was six years old and in kindergarten.
 My life and my family's life changed forever.
-I am now ten years old and in fifth grade.
+Now I am no eleven years old and in fifth grade.

 Type 1 Diabetes has no cure!
 Many people believe that insulin is a cure, but it is not.
 Diabetes needs constant attention.
 For me, this means at least four insulin injections daily, and testing my blood sugar by pricking my fingers for blood four or more times a day.
 I must carefully balance my food (carb) intake and exercise which can help regulate my blood sugar levels.
 The hardest part is avoiding hypoglycemic (low blood sugar) and hyperglycemic (high blood sugar) reactions, which can be life threatening.
 My parents check my blood sugar and often feed me during the night to make sure I am not dropping dangerously low while I sleep.
 I keep a glucose meter, carbs, and emergency glucagon with me wherever I go.
 My blood sugar swings too low or too high multiple times every single day.
 It's an overwhelming disease that never ends.

 My family and I are so thankful for the ongoing research and the improvements that help us manage the disease.
 I continue to hope and pray every single day for a cure.
-In the meantime, I will WALK.
-I will participate in my fifth JDRF ONE WALK on September 25, 2016 at 2:00 PM at Elmwood Park in Roanoke.
+In the meantime, I WALK.
+I will participate in my sixth JDRF ONE WALK this coming fall at Elmwood Park in Roanoke.